TY-Cheng/earnings-event-vol/docs/paper_plan.md

 This page is organized like a paper draft rather than a project plan.
 It keeps the current evidence conservative: the results are based on a `no_nbbo_trade_proxy` route and are not paper-grade executable trading results.
+It is the manuscript skeleton with selected headline tables; the full paper-facing result ledger is `docs/results_snapshot.md`, whose numeric tables are verified against the generated artifacts under `artifacts/modeling/`.

 ## Abstract